- News & Events

 - Education courses focusing on the theory and methods of teaching languages in minority French contexts in British Columbia

-- Courses offered in French in a variety of subjects that you can include in your study program.
+- Courses offered in French in a variety of subjects that you can combine with your academic concentration.

 - Activities and events where you can speak French beyond the classroom

 - "Student Life" newsletter to stay on top of job offers and other occasions to interact in French in your community